-Her favorite lens is the Sigma 85mm F1.4 Art.
+Her favorite lens is the SIGMA 85mm F1.4 Art.
 “That’s my lens.
 I absolutely love it.”
 She shoots at F1.6 and says she “gets really nice compression.”
 She also mentioned that the 85mm is just about the only lens she uses outside.
-“It’s super sharp, the color is amazing, and its fast.
+“It’s super sharp, the color is amazing, and it’s fast.
 Really fast.
-Those 3 things are what make the 85mm my favorite. “
+Those three things are what make the 85mm my favorite.”

-Meg is currently working as an instructor and mentor for Clickin Moms and hopes to continuing doing this.
-She would eventually like to do one on one mentoring and have her own retreat.
+Meg is currently working as an instructor and mentor for Clickin Moms and hopes to continue.
+She would eventually like to do one-on-one mentoring and have her own retreat.
 She also has recently started doing landscape photography and describes it as “therapeutic – me time.”
-When further discussing what her future may look like, Meg claimed “with 3 young kids, its hard to tell what the future is going to be like.
+When further discussing what her future may look like, Meg claimed “With three young kids, it’s hard to tell what the future is going to be like.
 But family comes first always.”

 “Never stop learning.
 If there’s ever a question about a way to do something, there’s pretty much always a way.
 So research that and study that.
 Keep experimenting.
 It took me a while to find my style and my voice.
-I studied artists that I loved and looked up to and eventually figured out what it was that I loved about there work.
-From that my voice evolved.
-It does take time and its still evolving.
+I studied artists that I loved and looked up to, and eventually figured out what it was that I loved about their work.
+From that, my voice evolved.
+It does take time, and it’s still evolving.
 I have had a bit of a shift this year and people have noticed.
-It’s hard but growth and change are good things.”
+It’s hard, but growth and change are good things.”